 The ISPM is published by the industry-supported Fraser Institute which received over $60,000 from ExxonMobil and which is also financially-supported by several tobacco companies including Philip Morris and British American Tobacco.

-- Heartland Institute — “Expert.”
+- Heartland Institute — Past “Expert.”

-- Galileo Movement - adviser.
+- Galileo Movement — Past “Independent Adviser.”

-- Repeal the Act - patron.
+- Repeal the Act — Past Patron.

-- New Zealand Climate Science Coalition - founder.
+- New Zealand Climate Science Coalition — Founder.

-According to a search of 22,000 academic journals, Carter has published over 50 original research in peer-reviewed journals mainly in the area of stratigraphy, the study of rock layers and layering.
+According to a search of 22,000 academic journals, Carter published over 50 original research in peer-reviewed journals mainly in the area of stratigraphy, the study of rock layers and layering.
 Carter's articles on global warming have largely appeared in economics journals, rather than mainstream science journals.

-Carter has written many opinion columns on climate change, with several published in the Rupert Murdoch-owned The Australian newspaper and minor Australian publication Quadrant.
-He has written two books sceptical of the science of human-caused global warming.
+Carter wrote opinion columns on climate change, with several published in the Rupert Murdoch-owned The Australian newspaper and minor Australian publication Quadrant.
+A list of Carter's past publications is available on his website.

 - R.M.
 Carter.
 “Knock, knock: where is the evidence for dangerous human-caused global warming?”
 Economic Analysis & Policy (Journal of the Economic Society of Australia - Queensland), 32(2) (2008), 107-202.

 - R.M.
 Carter, C.R.
 De Freitas, I.M.
 Goklany, D. Holland, and R.S.
 Lindzen.
 “Climate science and the Stern Review,” (PDF) World Economics, 8 (2007), 161-182.